 Wilderness Watch and co-plaintiffs filed a lawsuit on August 7, 2019 to stop the Trump Administration's latest attempt to build a road through the Izembek Wilderness.
-Our lawsuit challenges the Agreement Interior Secretary David Bernhardt signed in July 2019 with King Cove Corporation for a land swap of federal public lands needed to build an 11-mile-long road through the heart of the fabled Izembek Wilderness and National Wildlife Refgue in Alaska.
+Our lawsuit challenged the Agreement Interior Secretary David Bernhardt signed in July 2019 with King Cove Corporation for a land swap of federal public lands needed to build an 11-mile-long road through the heart of the fabled Izembek Wilderness and NWR.

-Wilderness Watch and our allies went to court to fight an earlier public land excnhange agreement by former Interior Secretary Ryan Zink, and won a legal victory in March 2019.
+Wilderness Watch and our allies went to court to fight an earlier public land excnhange agreement signed by former Interior Secretary Ryan Zinke on January 22, 2018, and won a legal victory in March 2019.
 The Administration appealed this victory briefly, but dropped the appeal and moved ahead with this new land exchange agreement.
 Wilderness Watch will continue to fight to keep this road from being built through the Izembek Wilderness.

 A road slicing through this wild masterpiece would be an unspeakable travesty.
 A road slicing through this wild masterpiece would be an unspeakable travesty and set a dangerous precedent for using land trade schemes to develop our precious Wilderness lands.
 Located near the tip of the Alaska Peninsula in southwest Alaska, Izembek is a major crossroad for international migrations of many bird species, protects a great diversity of wildlife, and serves as habitat of international significance.The road would cut through the largest eelgrass beds in the world as well as important grizzly, caribou, and salmon habitat.
 More than 95 percent of the 315,000-acre Izembek Refuge is designated Wilderness.